barbatus/ionic2-meteor/README.md

 ## Bootstrapping

-In order to boostrap your Ionic 2 app, import and apply `MeteorApp` decorator as follows:
+In order to bootstrap your Ionic 2 app, import and apply `MeteorApp` decorator as follows:

 ```ts